Skip to content

 Short answers, pulled from the story.

-When was the United States Government Publishing Office created and when did it begin operations?
+When was the United States Government Publishing Office established?

-Congress passed a joint resolution to create the agency on the 23rd of June 1860.
-The office officially began operations on the 4th of March 1861 with a staff of 350 employees.
+The Government Printing Office was created by congressional joint resolution on the 23rd of June, 1860.
+It began operations on the 4th of March, 1861, with 350 employees.

-Who became the first Director after the name change from Public Printer to Government Publishing Office?
+Who was the first Director of the U.S. Government Publishing Office?